elijahnicpon/UnderstandingPolymorphismLab/README.md

 ### Downcasting
 *The tricky one.
 Casting a parent to a child.
 Always compiles, sometimes runs.
 Can **only** be done explicitly.
 (Using parenthesis)*

-- `TODO 5.3` Explore downcasting.
+- `TODO 5.3` Explore downcasting in Main.java.
   - What kind of error is thrown when we try to downcast implicitly?

 [The rules of downcasting from GeeksForGeeks](https://www.geeksforgeeks.org/rules-of-downcasting-objects-in-java/?ref=rp)

-- `TODO: 5.3` Explore downcasting in Main.java.

 ***
 *Made for Elijah Nicpon's CS 1331 Exam 2 Double PLUS (Peer Led Undergraduate Study) Session*